 You love wearing the latest looks, but your budget is stretched taut.
 Don’t give up on fashion.
-Chances are you have great pieces in your closet that you can use as the basis for a fresh new look.
-Shop your closet for your favorites, and make strategic purchases to enhance them, or mix and match with friends.
+Chances are you have significant pieces in your closet that you can use as the basis for a fresh new look.
+Shop your wardrobe for your favorites, and make strategic purchases to enhance them, or mix and match with friends.
 Clear out your closet of things you don’t wear and go thrift shopping.
 You could either donate the garments (for possible tax deductions), exchange them for something “new,” or sell (for cash in your pocket) those old garments.

 Keep, Swap, Donate, Sell, Toss

 Set aside an afternoon (or preferably a weekend) devoted to your closet “shopping” spree.
 Line up a few of your BFFs or guy friends and make it a group project.
 Designate one day for sorting through your wardrobes separately; the second day for meeting up with your friends for a mix and match session.

 Begin by sorting through every stitch that you own, and dividing each piece into categories: keep, swap, donate, sell and toss.
 You may be pleasantly surprised to discover a great pair of nearly-new boots or shocked to realize that you managed to buy six plaid jackets, none of which you ever wear.

 Once you and your friends have gone through your wardrobes, meet up for a wardrobe exchange.
 Make it a party with pizza or Chinese food and music.
 That leather jacket that you never really liked may be perfect for your best friend, while you may finally get that blue-gray sweater that exactly matches your eyes.

 After all that hard work, your wardrobe should be shaping up, but you’re not entirely done yet.
 Go through your “keep” pile and the pieces you acquired from the swap session with your friends to determine which items are ready to wear.
 Replace any missing buttons and take things that cannot be taken to the cleaners.